doonce/Meowth/README.md

 ## Known issues:

 Compatibility with Python 3.6 on Mac OS X requires running "Install Certificates.command" in the Python 3.6 folder.
-Incompatible with discord.py 1.0